The Asian Angel

-The Asian Angel (Japanese: アジアの天使, Hepburn: Ajia no Tenshi) is a 2021 Japanese-South Korean film written and directed by Yuya Ishii and starring Sosuke Ikematsu and Choi Hee-seo.
+The Asian Angel (Japanese: アジアの天使, Hepburn: Ajia no Tenshi) is a 2021 film written and directed by Yuya Ishii and starring Sosuke Ikematsu and Choi Hee-seo.
 The storyline follows a Japanese man seeking a new life in South Korea.
 The film was shot exclusively in South Korea with Japanese and Korean actors, with the narrative crafted around the idea of overcoming cultural barriers to begin new chapters in life.
 Tsuyoshi, a single father and struggling novelist, ends up on the road with his brother and other drifters; as they navigate their differences and their futures, the group ultimately finds modes of deep connection despite cultural and language conflicts.

 The Asian Angel premiered as the closing film of the 2021 Osaka Asian Film Festival.
 The film was selected to be screened at the 20th New York Asian Film Festival.
 Ikematsu, who plays the starring role, was also selected for one of the festival’s three Rising Star Asia Awards.

 Plot

 Tsuyoshi, a widowed Japanese novelist, takes his young son Manabu to Seoul to work with Tsuyoshi’s older brother Toru.
 They discover that Toru is making a shady living by illegally exporting cosmetics.
 The situation worsens when Toru’s partner steals the profits and runs off.
 Toru suggests another avenue of profit, and the trio takes off to the countryside.
-They eventually meet Seol, a Korean singer whose music isn't selling and whose boss is pressuring her into an unwanted relationship.
+They eventually meet Seol, a Korean singer whose music is not selling and whose boss is pressuring her into an unwanted relationship.
 After Seol is suddenly dropped by her agency, she and her sister end up on the same train as the Japanese brothers, and they eventually end up traveling together.
-A subtle romance begins to bud between Tsuyoshi and Seol, complicated somewhat by cultural and communication barriers and the effects of the past.
+A subtle romance begins to bud between Tsuyoshi and Seol, complicated somewhat by cultural and communication barriers and effects from the past.
 The story also has elements of the supernatural, with Tateto Serizawa playing the role of an angel in the film.